HafizNain/Linux-Forensic-Guideline/README.md

 Things left to do:

+1) Error Handling for multiple query such as OS Information
-1) Everything except for Process Execution
+2) Every function except for Process Execution